AnushkaBhatnagar/CustomMarkdown/README.md

 ## Sample Execution

-Sample inputs and outputs obtained from the lexical analyzer are described in [@this link](https://github.com/AnushkaBhatnagar/CustomMarkdown/blob/main/Sample%20Inputs%20and%20Outputs/Lexer.md)
+Sample inputs and outputs obtained from the lexical analyzer are described in [this link](https://github.com/AnushkaBhatnagar/CustomMarkdown/blob/main/Sample%20Inputs%20and%20Outputs/Lexer.md)

 # Phase 2: Syntax Parser
 **Context Free Grammar:**